-The daily categorizations coupling classes are then used to derive a long-term coupling regime for each grid cell, based on the relative occurrence of each category class during in the study period (Fig. 1b).
-At first, a cell with more than 90% of the days during in the study period under atmospheric control is defined as AC.
-If this is not the case, the partitioning of the nAC days in wet and dry soil advantage, as well as transition zone days is used to determine the dominant feedback coupling class.
-A level-1 feedback coupling regime denotes that >50% of the nAC days in the cell are in the respective feedback coupling class.
+The daily coupling classes are then used to derive a long-term coupling regime for each grid cell, based on the relative occurrence of each class during the study period (Fig. 1b).
+At first, a cell with more than 90% of the days in the study period under atmospheric control is defined as AC.
+If this is not the case, the partitioning of the nAC days in wet and dry soil advantage, as well as transition zone days is used to determine the dominant coupling class.
+A level-1 coupling regime denotes that >50% of the nAC days in the cell are in the respective coupling class.
 Level-2 wet or dry soil advantage means that less than 20% of the respective other class occurs in the cell during the study period, while level-2 transition zone covers all cells remaining unlabeled.

-2.3 Perturbation Modification approach
+2.3 Modification approach

-Early-morning profiles of temperature and moisture are required to compute the CTP-HIlow framework investigating the preconditioning for convection triggering during the day.
-Due to the large expansion of the domain covering several time zones, at the same time (UTC) the ABL evolution on the eastern edge of the domain is in a different stage as that of the western edge at the same UTC time step, which can lead to substantial differences in the results of the coupling metric (Wakefield et al., 2021).
+Early-morning profiles of temperature and moisture are required to compute the CTP-HI{low} framework investigating the preconditioning for convection triggering during the day.
+Due to the large expansion of the domain covering several time zones, the ABL evolution on the eastern edge of the domain is in a different stage as that of the western edge at the same UTC time step, which can lead to substantial differences in the results of the coupling metric (Wakefield et al., 2021).
 Hence, the accurate UTC time step to depict the pre-convective ABL for the coupling assessment cannot be unified throughout the domain.
 To ensure this comparability between eastern and western Europe, we determined the sunrise hour in the model using shortwave downward radiation.
 The profiles were extracted for the UTC time step in which shortwave downward radiation exceeded a value of zero the first time for each day and cell.
-The profiles from model output around local time sunrise of each day serve as basis for the perturbation sensitivity analysis.
-In the following section, we describe how the profiles were perturbed modified.
-The approach is based on the our hypothesis that the temperature and moisture fields can vary in terms of their mean, and their horizontal, vertical and temporal distributions.
-In this study, During the perturbations, wewe investigate the impact of modifying the mean and the vertical distribution.
+The profiles from model output around local time sunrise of each day serve as basis for the sensitivity analysis.
+In the following section, we describe how the profiles were modified.
+The approach is based on our hypothesis that the temperature and moisture fields can vary in terms of their mean, and their horizontal, vertical and temporal distributions.
+In this study, we investigate the impact of modifying the mean and the vertical distribution.
 The temporal and horizontal distributions were not modified, although e.g. warming is known to widen and flatten the distribution of temperature over time, and therefore, slightly change the shape of the distribution.
-The processes and mechanisms leading to a change in the temporal distribution are complex and non-linear, meaning that they cannot be reproduced easily by perturbations the modifications.
+The processes and mechanisms leading to a change in the temporal distribution are complex and non-linear, meaning that they cannot be reproduced easily by the modifications.
 Differences in the spatial distribution (such as warmer conditions in France with colder conditions over Eastern Europe) were not specifically depicted.
-The CTP-HIlow framework utilizes single columns and does not recognize horizontal connections.
+The CTP-HI{low} framework utilizes single columns and does not recognize horizontal connections.

-2.3.1 Temperature perturbations modifications
+2.3.1 Temperature modifications